vesterheim/vesterheim.github.io/events/away/twin-cities/index.md

 ------------------------------------------
 {: .heading--black--large }

 During the Marketplace, there will be a special area set up for you to share stories and experiences you’ve had with Vesterheim’s Folk Art School—as a student, an instructor, or both!
 If you have ever been a part of this fabulous program, please stop by the table and share your story.
-We also welcome you to submit your story to us in writing, either at Nordic Brunch, or send it in advance to: Laurann Gilbertson, Vesterheim, P.O.
+We also welcome you to submit your story to us in writing, either at the marketplace, or send it in advance to: Laurann Gilbertson, Vesterheim, P.O.
 Box 379, Decorah, IA 52101, or [lgilbertson@vesterheim.org](mailto:lgilbertson@vesterheim.org).
 These stories will be honored and shared throughout the rest of the year as we celebrate 50 Years of the Folk Art!

 Live and Silent Auctions, Door Prizes, and a game of “Heads or Tails” for everyone!
 ------------------------------------------